-Using the same approach I have expanded the pitch circle from Ø12 to Ø13.5 a 121⁄2% increase.
+Using the same approach I have expanded the pitch circle from Ø12 to Ø13.5 a 121/2% increase.
 This is about as far as you can push it before the tip crest becomes a point and the tooth height begins to get shorter.

-The good news is that this has eliminated the interference - the bad news is that it has increased the effective pressure angle and therefore the forces driving the gears apart.
-It also introduces some sliding motion of the gears introducing wear and friction.
+The good news is that this has eliminated the interference and the modified tooth profile also more closely approximates a radius.

+The bad news is that it has increased the effective pressure angle and therefore the forces driving the gears apart.
+It also introduces increaced sliding motion of the gears introducing wear and friction.